SumayaBile/python-project/README.md

 Datasets Used
 The project uses the following dataset:

 cats.json: A JSON file containing data about various cats, such as their weight, life span, and other attributes.
-This dataset is essential for analyzing and calculating statistics.
+This dataset is essential for analyzing and calculating statistics